 The following are terms under which rooms in residence halls are assigned.

 - A student’s contract for room assignment is on an academic year basis.
 Any student not withdrawing from school, but moving off campus by choice and without official university approval, will pay residence hall costs for the remainder of the semester after the fourteenth (14th) class day for Fall and Spring Semesters and seventh (7th) class day for the Summer Session.

 - Students living in residence halls are required to purchase appropriate meal plans for eating in the University Dining facility.

 - Students who specify mutual roommate and residence hall preferences are placed as requested if possible.
 All assignments are made based on available space and submitted documentation.

 - Certain regulations have been established for the maintenance of good living condition in the residence halls.
 Students agree to follow public regulations in accepting their room assignments.
-(University Handbook, Code of Student Conduct and Residential Life Publications)
+(University Handbook, Code of Student Conduct and Campus Living Publications)

-- Permission to exchange, transfer, or vacate rooms must have prior approval of the Department of Residential Life.
+- Permission to exchange, transfer, or vacate rooms must have prior approval of the Office of Campus Living.